 2013 – First prototype created.
 Patent application filed.
 Machine learning algorithm developed.

-2014 – Prototype for sale as research tool.
+2014 – NuTec slide prototype for sale as research tool.
+Machine learning algorithm developed.

 Meet the Core Team